Juvenile Arrests

 3. Juvenile Arrests

-Youth involved in the juvenile justice system are more likely to have later violent felony charges.[1]
-For this reason, law enforcement increasingly works to address youth delinquency without a formal arrest, instead opting for diversion strategies such as behavior management, conflict resolution, bullying prevention, after-school recreation, mentoring, and partnering with school organizations.
-This indicator tracks juvenile arrests, including misdemeanor and felony crimes.
+Youth involved in the juvenile justice system are more likely to face violent felony charges later in life.[1]
+In recent decades, the number of juvenile arrests has been declining as law enforcement increasingly works to address youth delinquency without a formal arrest, instead opting for diversion strategies such as behavior management, conflict resolution, bullying prevention, after-school recreation, mentoring, and partnering with school organizations.
+This indicator tracks juvenile arrest rates, including misdemeanor as well as felony crimes.

 TREND